 The Watson Institute for International and Public Affairs at Brown University invites applications for a faculty position in racialized and ethnic conflict/violence to begin in July 2022.
-We are seeking applicants whose research focuses on various aspects of racialized or ethnically-motivated violence, coercion, and conflict.
+We are seeking applicants who research focuses on various aspects of racialized or ethnically-motivated violence, coercion, and conflict.
 Research of interest includes, but is not limited to, topics such as the origins and growth of white supremacy movements, the proliferation of ethnic supremacy movements globally, the policing of marginalized communities, laws and institutions that aggravate ethnic and racial conflict, ethnic conflict and civil war, and ethnically-motived genocide.

 The faculty position will involve a joint appointment between the Watson Institute and a relevant tenure-granting disciplinary department at Brown.
 Such departments include History, Africana Studies, Sociology, Anthropology, Political Science, and Economics.
 Across all possible disciplines, we seek a theoretically innovative scholar with demonstrated success in conducting empirical research.
 We are especially interested in qualified candidates who can contribute through their research, teaching, and service to the diversity and excellence of the academic community.

 Candidates at all ranks are welcome.
 A successful senior candidate must have an outstanding record of scholarly achievement, a proven record of successful research funding, and a demonstrated commitment to undergraduate and graduate teaching and advising.
 A successful junior candidate must be engaged in a research program with the potential to influence their field, and a strong commitment to undergraduate and graduate teaching and advising.

 Junior candidates must have completed the PhD by the time of appointment.
 Review of applications will begin October 15, 2021, but applications will be accepted until the position is filled.